golibs-starter/golib-gin/README.md

         // Using Gin as handler for Http Server,
         // Append startup method to Fx OnStart lifecycle. golibgin.GinHttpServerOpt(),

+        // When you want to enable graceful shutdown. golibgin.OnStopHttpServerOpt(),
     ).Run()
 }
 ```